anonaddy/addy.io/source/_articles/aliases/replying-to-email-using-an-alias.md

 <h2 id="will-the-recipient-see-my-real-email">Will the recipient see my real email?</h2>

 No. The message is sent from your alias; your verified recipient address is not shown to them.

+Your email client's **Sent** folder will still show your real (verified recipient) address as the **From** address.
+This is normal.
+You send the reply from that inbox to the addy.io mail server. addy.io then sends it on from your alias to the destination.
+The person who receives the email sees only your alias in the **From** field, not your real address.

 Avoid putting identifying details in the message body or signature (such as your real name or personal email) if you want to stay anonymous.
 See also the [FAQ](/faq/#will-people-see-my-real-email-if-i-reply-to-a-forwarded-one).

 <h2 id="check-that-your-reply-was-sent">Check that your reply was sent</h2>